MMudassirShakeel/Humanoid-Robot-simulation/README.md

 Software: Matlab R2021a

-3. Result:
+2. Result:
-I am able to simulate a simple walking humanoid robot, wich simulate the sneak movement.
+I have the capability to create a simulation of a basic walking humanoid robot that can accurately replicate the subtle and stealthy movements of sneaking.

 Steps to run the code